 A dog is a dog, derived from the wolf and pariah dog world.
 It is not a human.
 Dogs have a different culture, language and perspective to our human world – a world that is very different to the drivers and motivations of their nature-based world.
 We shouldn’t force our dogs to be human, but instead assist them to live in our human world and be a dog.
 We have asked them to live in this human world, so it is our responsibility to help them do that!

-Why is Creating a Shared Language Important?
+Why is creating a Shared Language important?

-How Do We Establish a Shared Language?
+How do we establish a Shared Language?

 - Basic Commands – establishing the basic command and cue words with your dog

-Let’s see how your Shared Language is at present – we often use Recall as a means of testing how established your shared language is as it’s one of the most challenging commands to achieve (particularly in busy, stimulating environments).
+Let’s see how your Shared Language is at present.
+We often use recall as a means of testing how established your Shared Language is as it’s one of the most challenging commands to achieve (particularly in busy, stimulating environments).

-Good (your dog is directly in your control in all situations; has good recall in stimulating environments e.g. at the beach or dog park)
+- Good (your dog is directly in your control in all situations; has good recall in stimulating environments e.g. at the beach or dog park)